 When my wife and I set off with a caravan on tow to tour Europe in September of 2012, we eventually found ourselves in Sorrento where we encountered the snail which was to become the hero of extra bonus posts on my blog.
 The reaction of those who were following the daily blog prompted me to turn these posts into a book and "Socrates the Sprinting Snail of Sorrento" was self-published in December 2013.

 The lessons learned on this publishing adventure persuaded me to finish my memoir and publish it myself under the title "Wee Georgie" in September 2014.
 This first memoir was very successful and sold out all 500 copies within a year .
 Meanwhile I had been working away on the follow-up about my years at secondary school, Lawside Academy in Dundee.
-This is now complete and was published at the end of November 2015 under the title "Georgie".
-Both the memoirs are selling well at Waterstones bookstore in Dundee.
-The second children's book for adults too "Bonjour Socrates!" was published in December 2017.
+This was published at the end of November 2015 under the title "Georgie".
+Both the memoirs sold well at Waterstones bookstore in Dundee. where they continue to do well.
+At one point in February 2016 both the memoirs were No.1 and No.2 in the Scottish memoirs listings of Waterstones.
+The second children's book for adults too "Bonjour Socrates!" was written and published in December 2017 and is available only from this website.

-I have family help from cousin Renée and her husband Stef (pictured opposite with myself and wife Mary) handling the distribution of my books while I am in Spain.
+I have family help from cousin Renée and her husband Stef (pictured opposite with myself and wife Mary) handling the distribution of my books.